Shipping Management & Policy, and Logistics, Supply Chain & Transport Education in London

 The University of Greenwich offers the best of both worlds; city and country.
-As a student you would be on the doorstep of London, but we also offer the cream of Kent - rolling hills, pub-to-pub walks and seaside resorts.
+As a student you would be on the doorstep of London, but they also offer the cream of Kent - rolling hills, pub-to-pub walks and seaside resorts.
 The University traces its roots to 1890, and over the years a range of specialist organizations have joined the institution, giving it the diverse strengths it has today in subjects such as architecture, business, computing, engineering and sciences.

 The University of Greewich has three campuses, all housed within buildings of historical importance: Avery Hill and Greenwich in London, and Medway in Kent.
 The University is proud of its diverse student body.
 People from more than 140 countries choose to study at Greenwich, part of an international student community of 4,900.